Opening our borders will solve just about everything

-We’ve been migrating for all of those reasons since the dawn of humanity.
+We’ve been migrating for political, economic, and climate-related reasons since the dawn of humanity.
 The only thing preventing us from moving now is our borders—our countries.

 There’s a good reason we have countries.
 As long as there was one conquering party, other parties had to defend themselves or become big enough to conquer back.
 Smaller parties—or ones without a military—were themselves conquered.
 As a result, the entire earth was claimed with little flags and we now have countries with militaries that can defend them.
-And that’s important—peace needs to be protected from those who want to keep conquering or fighting about stuff.
+That’s important—peace needs to be protected from those who want to keep conquering.

-The problem with countries is that now we have these defined structures that make it very hard for people to move from bad countries (where bad stuff happens or bad climate change stuff is happening) to good countries (where good stuff happens and not as bad climate stuff is happening) because countries have to pay for all the good things they have (like militaries that protect them and cities that keep them safe and schools that educate them and healthcare systems that keep them healthy) and the thing that pays for all of that is citizens earning money, which is how the government makes money.
+The problem with countries is that now we have defined structures that make it very hard for people to move from bad countries (with bad governments, bad economies, or bad climates) to good countries (with good governments, good economies, and good climates), because countries have to pay for all the good things they have (like militaries that protect them and cities that keep them safe and schools that educate them and healthcare systems that keep them healthy) and the thing that pays for all of that is citizens earning money, which is how the government makes money.

-And now we’re in a quandary.
-Because if someone wants to move from a bad country to a good one, they might not be earning income—probably because it's illegal for them to do so—and thus they won’t be paying taxes.
-As a result, there might be more people living in a country than there are people paying for it, and we could very understandably get into a situation where a smaller portion of the people who live in a place are trying to pay for the larger portion of people who live in a place, and that could squeeze a country financially until it becomes one of the bad ones.
+As a result, there might be more people living in a country than there are people paying for it, and we could understandably get into a situation where a smaller portion of the people who live in a country, pay for the larger portion of people who live there, and that could squeeze a country financially until it becomes one of the bad ones.

-It seems to me then, that the obvious solution is to come up with a way for every single person who lives in a place to contribute taxes to it.
-And we can do that, not by taxing income—because most people entering a country are not earning income—but by taxing consumption.
-Now, it doesn’t matter if an emigrant makes money in our country, it only matters if they spend money.
-And every single person who lives in a place (or even visits a place) spends money from the very moment they arrive.
+The obvious solution is to come up with a way for every single person who lives in a place to contribute taxes to it.
+We can do that, not by taxing income, but by taxing consumption.
+Now, it doesn’t matter if anyone makes money in a country, it only matters if they spend money.
+And every single person who lives in a place (or even visits a place) spends money from the moment they arrive.

 Yes, I’m suggesting we replace income tax with sales tax.

-This is not a new idea—in fact, it was the method proposed by Alexander Hamilton in the federalist papers when we were establishing the United States treasury.
-More recently, the idea entered the modern lexicon as the FairTax, a popular talking point during the 2008 election.
+This is not a new idea—in fact, it was the method proposed by Alexander Hamilton in the Federalist Papers when we were establishing the United States Treasury.
+More recently, the idea entered the lexicon as the FairTax, a popular talking point during the 2008 election.
 I was very into the plan back then—it effectively eliminates income tax, corporate tax, and capital gain tax, and replaces it with a flat-rate consumption tax for all new goods and services at 30 percent.
+If we exempt food, medical expenses, and essentials, lower-income populations would spend next to nothing on taxes, while those who buy mansions and megayachts will spend a lot.

-Though many agree that a consumption tax would be better for the United States than an income tax, the only reason we haven’t made it happen is because of disputes about the details.
+Many agree that a consumption tax would be better for the United States than an income tax, the only reason we haven’t made it happen is because of disputes about the details.
 Some people think it will work, others worry it won’t.
 Many want to do it, but a few argue the FairTax isn’t the best way to implement it.
-And then there’s the short-term economic hurdle we’ll have to be prepared for when it’s first introduced and people adapt their spending habits as a result—no one wants to be blamed for a downturn.
+And then there’s the short-term economic hurdle we’ll have to be prepared for when it’s first introduced and people adapt their spending habits as a result—no one wants to be blamed for that temporary downturn.
+But for the sake of this essay, let’s imagine we implement the consumption tax so we can come back to solving the one thing we came here to do: Giving people the ability to move freely about the planet for political, economic or climate reasons.

-Ok so we replace income tax with sales tax.
-Now the government is earning money from all its citizens, and it can use that money to make the country nicer for all of the people who live here.
-Well now we can let people in, and they’ll be paying taxes right away.
-In fact, it’s in our best interest to let more people in, because the more people who live here and spend money here, the richer our country becomes.
-And that will allow our country to do more good things like building new cities and new housing and providing all the great things countries provide for them.
+Now governments are earning money from all their citizens, and can use that money to make the country nicer for all of the people who live here.
+The more people countries let in, the richer they become.
+That will allow them to do more good things for citizens like building new cities and new housing and providing social services.

-This is important—even necessary.
 One Gallup World Poll found that “more than 40 percent of adults in the poorest quartile of countries ‘would like to move permanently to another country’ if they had the opportunity.”
-And that trend is likely to continue.
-There are whole countries that are suffering climate disasters, bad economies, and authoritarian governments, but they can’t leave because we can’t afford to take them in.
-Not with our tax dollars, our countries shout!!!!
+That trend is likely to continue.
+Many countries around the world are suffering climate disasters, bad economies, and authoritarian governments, but citizens can’t leave because other countries can’t afford to take them in.
+Not with our tax dollars, we shout!

 But what if it’s with their tax dollars?

-Not only would our global economy skyrocket, but think of how society would progress if we unlocked half the world who, right now, are being underutilized by bad, economically ruinous, and authoritarian governments?
+Not only would our global economy skyrocket, but think of how society would progress if we unlocked half the world that, right now, is being underutilized by bad, economically ruinous, and authoritarian governments?

 “We have wealthy countries across North America and Europe with 300 million and counting aging people and decaying infrastructure—but roughly 2 billion young people sitting idle in Latin America, the Middle East, and Asia who are capable of caring for the elderly and maintaining public services,” Khanna says in Move.
 “We have countless hectares of arable farmland across depopulated Canada and Russia, where millions of destitute African farmers are driven from their lands by doubt.
 There are countries with sterling political systems yet few citizens, such as Finland and New Zealand, but also hundreds of millions of people suffering under despotic regimes or living in refugee camps.
 Is it any surprise that record numbers of people have been on the move?”